-Get a one-two punch of experiences with a visit to this remarkable site in Grass Valley, roughly 60 miles northeast of Sacramento.
+Get a one-two punch of experiences with a visit to this remarkable site in Grass Valley, roughly 60 miles northeast of Sacramento in Nevada County.
 First, spend time in the Visitor Center to learn about one of California’s oldest, largest, deepest, longest, and richest gold mines.
-To get a sense of the size of the mine, see the scale model representing the mine’s 5-square-mile network, then walk outside to visit the entrance of the actual shaft—a tiny peak into a staggering underground maze of 367 miles. (more)
+To get a sense of the size of the mine, see the scale model representing the mine’s 5-square-mile network, then walk outside to visit the entrance of the actual shaft—a tiny peak into a staggering underground maze of 367 miles.

 8. California State Railroad Museum, Sacramento

 Consistently ranked as one of the best railroad museums in the country, the expansive California State Railroad Museum in Sacramento presents 21 meticulously restored “iron horse” locomotives, plus period-perfect railway cars, many open for one-of-a-kind walk-throughs.
 Incredible attention to detail gives you a sense of what it was like to travel by train before cars became king, and visitors can climb inside a high-speed train simulator to feel what it’s like to pilot a modern high-speed train.